Neoplan Centroliner: Hong Kong

-Neoplan Centroliner was the third type of German double-decker introduced in Hong Kong (the first being the Mercedes-Benz O305, and the second the MAN 24.350 HOCLNR-NL).
+The Neoplan Centroliner was the third type of German double-decker introduced in Hong Kong (the first being the Mercedes-Benz O305, and the second the MAN 24.350 HOCLNR-NL).
 A total of 193 Neoplan Centroliner double-deckers were introduced to Hong Kong by Kowloon Motor Bus (KMB) and New World First Bus (NWFB).

 Kowloon Motor Bus

-KMB received the first Neoplan Centroliner in September 1998, after the test-drive of the 15 m Neoplan Megashuttle in 1997.
-A total of 20 Centroliner N4026/3s (fleet number AP1-AP20), equipped with Cummins M11-305E21 10.8 litre straight six diesel engine and ZF Ecomat 5HP590 five-speed automatic transmission, entered service in August 1999.
+KMB received their first Neoplan Centroliner in September 1998, after the test-drive of the 15 m Neoplan Megashuttle in 1997.
+A total of 20 Centroliner N4026/3s (fleet number AP1-AP20), powered with Euro II compliant Cummins M11-305E21 10.8 litre straight six diesel engine and ZF Ecomat 5HP590 five-speed automatic transmission, entered service in August 1999.

 In 2000, KMB received 60 Centroliner N4426/3s, followed by 50 similar buses in 2000/2001.
 They (AP21-AP130) were allocated to long-distance routes serving North/Yuen Long/Tuen Mun Districts.

-In April 2001, KMB acquired two Centroliner N4426/3s (AP131-AP132) which were fitted with MAN D2866 LOH-27 straight six common rail Euro 3 turbodiesel engines, and either a four-speed Voith DIWA864.3E or five-speed ZF Ecomat 5HP602C transmissions.
+In April 2001, KMB acquired two Centroliner N4426/3s (AP131-AP132) which were fitted with MAN D2866 LOH-27 straight six common rail Euro III turbodiesel engines, and either a four-speed Voith DIWA864.3E or five-speed ZF Ecomat 5HP602C transmissions.
 They were coated with special metallic 'flip' paint, which shows different colours (mainly green and purple), depending on the angle of light reflection.
 They entered service in August 2001.
 One of them (AP131) was repainted in the standard KMB champagne gold livery in 2010.

-In 2002, KMB acquired a further 30 Centroliner N4426/3s (AP133-AP162) with MAN Euro 3 engines.
+In 2002, KMB acquired a further 30 Centroliner N4426/3s (AP133-AP162) with MAN Euro III engines.
 Two of them (fleet number AP144, AP159) are the world's first two transit buses to be equipped with six-speed automatic transmission.
 The transmission is a modified ZF Ecomat 6HP602C.
 They were the test buses of Eco-driveline (with large differential gear ratio, engine with high low-end torque and six-speed automatic gearbox).

 Withdrawal of the first batch of Neoplan Centroliners started in 2016.
 The last were retired in 2018.